 The length of a social suspension will be determined by the administration.
-The length of social suspension for disciplinary related issues will be a minimum of thirty school days but may be extended to attendance related issues, students will be placed on social suspension for the remainder of the semester.
+The length of social suspension for disciplinary related issues will be a minimum of thirty school days but may be extended to 180 school days depending on the severity or repeated nature of the disciplinary infraction.
+For attendance related issues, students will be placed on social suspension for the remainder of the semester.